-The process of obtaining change in ownership information from legal entities under sections 480.1 and 480.2 does not provide for any public disclosure of taxpayer identities or the potential or the board," it would not be subject to public disclosure.
+The process of obtaining change in ownership information from legal entities under sections 480.1 and 480.2 does not provide for any public disclosure of taxpayer identities or the potential

-Therefore, section 481 may not apply.
-However, even if this information were considered "requested by the assessor held secret by the assessor.
+9 Section 451 provides that "[a]ll information requested by the assessor or furnished in the property statement shall be held secret by the assessor.
 The statement is not a public document and is not open to inspection, except as provided in Section 408."
 Because this information was not obtained from property statements it appears that section 451 does not apply.
 Section 481 provides that all information "requested by the assessor or the board pursuant to this article [2.5] or furnished in the change in ownership statement shall be held secret by the assessor and the board" as well as by all those authorized by law to receive such information.
 While the information was obtained in conjunction with attempting to obtain information regarding the change in ownership statement, it was not requested by the assessor or the board - rather, it is information that the legal entity has NOT responded to the Board's requests for information.